Top 5 Best WordPress Themes

-I’m not sure about you, but the quarantine has certainly made me want to try some new things, and baking is one of them.
-And to my surprise, I was quick to realize that WordPress themes are kind of like baking a cake.
+I’m not sure about you, but the quarantine has made me want to try some new things, and baking is one of them.
+And to my surprise, I quickly realized that WordPress themes are like baking a cake.
 Now, this might sound crazy, but just hear me out.

 Let’s say you’re bored and you scroll on Facebook and somebody shared this recipe of the most amazing chocolate cake you’ve ever seen.
 I’m talking here about creamy, rich layers of chocolate filling spread on some cocoa sponge cake, decorated with frosting and strawberries.
 This might very well be the most mouth-watering thing you’ve ever seen, and you just need to try it asap.